bit-player/trees/README.md

 **socialdx.** In this model trees of the same species avoid adjacent sites, because of the hazard of sharing pathogens.
 This has the effect of favoring rare species and allowing multispecies coexistence.

+**invasion.** What happens when the social-distancing model is invaded by a species that doesn't need to do social distancing because it doesn't have pathogens?